KimB81/CI-MS1-Project/README.md

 ### __Styling__
 - ___Structure___
     - The website is designed to be easy and user-friendy whether viewed on a desktop, a tablet or a mobile device.
 There should be minimal difference for a user providing a fantastic experience.
-    - The website will be a 3 page scrollable site with the Navigation Bar remaining static at the top so the links are easy to access.
+    - The website will be a 3 page scrollable site with the Navigation Bar remaining fixed at the top so the links are easy to access.
     - The website will contain areas for navigation, a gallery and a place to signup to a newsletter.
 - ___Typography___
     - _Main Font_: A specific one was not chosen for this project.